DataDog/hiring-engineers/answers.md

 ![snapshot_notation_email](./6-snapshot_notation_email.png)

  * #### Bonus Question: What is the Anomaly graph displaying?
-  DD: The anomaly graph is highlighting abnormal variations in data value as compared to the majority of values in the given interval.
+  The anomaly graph is highlighting abnormal variations in data value as compared to the majority of values in the given interval.
 In my case it highlights spikes in cpu   utilization for the given timeframe.

 # 4:Monitoring Data:
 * #### The objective of an effective dashboard is to keep track of certains metrics, data and KPI.
 But for the operations' side of business, it's mostly useful to generate alerts on failing systems based on preconfigured data threshold.
 In the case of my_metric, we are generating random numbers between 0-1000, and for the sake of example, we will assume that :